Pennsylvania Public Records Search

 About 12.8 million people live here, and the population is more than 82 percent Caucasian; 4 percent is Asian and 10 percent is African-American.
 The median household income is $53,000.
 About 89 percent of adults hold a high school diploma and 28 percent have a college degree, according to the U.S. Census.

 Darby, New Castle, Pottstown, and Lancaster are the small cities that have a higher crime rate than Philadelphia, according to a source that examined crime statistics over several years.
 Darby, with 10,400 residents, reported one murder or non-negligent homicide, 412 violent crimes, and 456 property crimes in 2014.
 With 307,000 residents, Pittsburgh reported 69 murders or non-negligent homicides, 2,400 violent crimes and over 9,800 property crimes in the same period.
 Lancaster, with 59,000 residents, had 1 murder or non-negligent homicide, 403 violent crimes, and over 2,200 property crimes.

 Pennsylvania State Police administer an online system for criminal history checks used by employers and volunteer coordinators.
 It may also be used by individuals (for a fee) but the information required includes full name, birthdate, and social security number.
 The state also keeps a searchable database of sex offenders.
-Searching for similar information on RecordsFinder.com is another option.
+You can search for similar information through RecordsFinder.com's PA criminal records.

 Pennsylvania Vital Records

 Birth certificates may be ordered through the state Department of Health website.
 The state does not allow individuals to receive a birth certificate unless he or she is named on the certificate as the child, parent, or legal representative.
 Marriage and divorce documents are available at county courthouses (generally the county where the individual lived) but restrictions on releasing documents may apply.